sonatype-nexus-community/nexus-repository-installer/README.md

   Similarly, the service daemon is NOT stopped before upgrade or remove.

   Therefore, you need to stop/start the service manually.
 Patches to improve this behavior are welcome!

+* Add an installer for .deb packaging

 ## The Fine Print